Ravenbrook/mps/procedure/review.rst

 4. Phases
 ---------

-[Adapted from proc.review of 1995-08-02.
+_`.phase`: The following procedures are performed more-or-less in order.

+#. _`.phase.request`: .role.author requests that their work be
+   reviewed.
+[How?
+Relate to GitHub non-draft pull requests.
 RB 2023-01-20]

-_`.proc`: The following procedures are performed in order (expect where specified).
-Note that the people mentioned are unlikely to be distinct.

-#. _`.phase.request`: Review commences when .role.author requests that
-   their document be reviewed.
-There is no procedure for this.
-   [Relate to GitHub non-draft pull requests.
-RB 2023-01-20]

 #. _`.phase.entry`: .role.author and .role.leader perform
-   proc.review.entry.
+   `.entry`_.
 The rest of the Inspection process is only entered when a specified set of entry criteria have been met.

-#. _`.phase.planning`: .role.leader selects a set of source
+#. _`.phase.planning`: .role.leader performs `.planning`_, selecting a
-   documentation, candidate documentation, checklists, rule sets, checking rates, people, roles, and logging meeting rates to ensure maximum productivity.
+   set of source documentation, candidate documentation, checklists, rule sets, checking rates, people, roles, and logging meeting rates to ensure maximum productivity.

 #. _`.phase.kickoff`: .role.leader, .role.checker, and sometimes the
-   .role.author perform proc.review.ko.
+   .role.author perform `.ko`_.

    The leader can elect to run a "kickoff" meeting prior to the checking.
 Team improvement goals and corresponding strategies are adopted.
 Any necessary instructions will be given.

-#. _`.phase.checking`: .role.checkers perform proc.review.check.
+#. _`.phase.check`: .role.checkers perform `.check`_.

    The checking phase has a recommended time or rate, but checkers have instructions to deviate from that whenever individual